 - Other parties to whom we are authorised or required by law to disclose information, such as auditors and actuaries.

 Emergency Services Health will not sell your contact details or add your contact details to mailing lists of third parties unrelated to your health insurance policy without your prior consent.
-Emergency Services Health will require that business partners and contractors comply with the Australian Privacy Principles.
+Emergency Services Health will require that business partners and contractors comply with the Privacy Principles.

 Emergency Services Health is not likely to disclose your personal information to overseas recipients.